vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1952 Heroic Poetry.
 London.

-Brahmān. ḍapurāṇa
+Brahmāṇḍapurāṇa

 (Bd.
 P) Srī-Vyāsa-mahars ´ .iproktam.
-Brahmān. ḍapurāṇam.
+Brahmāṇḍapurāṇam.
 (With Introduction in

 Sanskrit and English and an Alphabetical Index of Verses).
-Edit. by J. L.
+Ediṭby J. L.

 Shastri.
 Delhi etc. 1973.
 (Reprint of the Venkatesvara edition of ad 1912).